 A complete guide to becoming a successful Android Developer

 In the era of smartphones and IoT (Internet of Things), the need for new technologies and professions arises.
 One of those professions includes Android app development.
-Mobile apps can connect users around the world much better than web and desktop apps, and are easier to use.
+Mobile apps can connect users much better than web and desktop apps, and are easier to use.
 That said, how to follow up with the trend?
 How to become a successful Android developer and embrace new technologies that come with it?

 Is being an Android developer a good career to follow?

 Absolutely!
 Android is a market leader in most countries.
 Moreover, the Android platform is open source, meaning that the entire operating system source code is available to edit for free.
 That said, whether you’re just a beginner or an experienced developer, you can use the code to make something new and useful.

 Android community is vast and provides support for everyone who wants to learn something new.
 By joining the community, you will understand the market and pick up tips and tricks they don’t usually teach at engineering schools.